DR NAH YONG HWEE

 Dr. Tanisha completed both her clinical internship and postdoctoral fellowship at the Kennedy Krieger Institute/Johns Hopkins University School of Medicine.
 This comprised of rotations within the Pediatric Developmental Disabilities and Pediatric Feeding Disorders clinics.
 Prior to this, she worked in an outpatient hospital and community mental health center in Chicago, offering diagnostic assessments, therapy, social skills and parent training groups for a range of neurodevelopmental disabilities and mental health challenges.

-Dr. Tanisha specialises in working with individuals with neurodevelopmental disabilities and their families.
-She places added emphasis on coaching parents and caregivers through consultation, and values open communication with all members of a child’s team.
-Apart from clinical work, Dr. Tanisha is invested in increasing awareness on neurodevelopmental disabilities and mental health through community trainings and workshops.
+When working with individuals with neurodevelopmental disabilities and their families., Dr. Tanisha places added emphasis on coaching parents and caregivers through consultation, and values open communication with all members of a child’s team.
 She is further committed to supporting siblings of individuals with neurodevelopmental disabilities through sibling workshops.